matthewnitschke/EmberMate/README.md

 You can override this by navigating to "System Settings" -> "Privacy & Security" and clicking "Open Anyway" in the Security section

 ![OpenAnyway](https://github.com/user-attachments/assets/e3304f98-3e88-4289-a799-3df67d26a848)

+## Credits

+Huge thanks to orlopau and their [ember-mug](https://github.com/orlopau/ember-mug) repo for reverse engineering the ember mug bluetooth api